-For more than a decade, the Arizona Center for Civic Leadership at the Flinn Foundation has offered the Flinn-Brown Fellowship: the premier statewide civic-leadership program for experienced Arizona leaders to expand their knowledge, put their connections to use, and make a difference in their communities.
+For nearly 15 years, the Arizona Center for Civic Leadership at the Flinn Foundation has offered the Flinn-Brown Fellowship: the premier statewide civic-leadership program for experienced Arizona leaders to expand their knowledge, put their connections to use, and make a difference in their communities.

-About 25 Arizonans from all walks of life and perspectives are selected each spring, following a highly competitive selection process, to join a network of 465 Flinn-Brown Fellows and participate in the Flinn-Brown Academy, which includes an Orientation Lunch, the annual Flinn-Brown Convention, and 12 additional full-day Academy sessions starting in August.
+Between 25 and 30 Arizonans from all walks of life and perspectives are selected each spring, following a highly competitive selection process, to join a network of 495 Flinn-Brown Fellows and participate in the Flinn-Brown Academy, which includes an Orientation Lunch, the annual Flinn-Brown Convention, and 12 additional full-day Academy sessions starting in August.

 The application

-In addition to biographical information, the 2025 application will include six essay prompts regarding the applicant’s civic leadership experience, approach to a public policy issue, future civic leadership goals, response to today’s political climate, plan to utilize the Flinn-Brown Network, and perspective on state government.
-Applicants also must provide two letters of endorsement, a current resume, a professional headshot, and a 20-second introductory video regarding their interest in the Flinn-Brown Fellowship.
-Additionally, applicants must confirm their commitment to attend all Academy sessions.
-Those selected for an interview will also need to ensure their employer completes an Employer Approval Form prior to the interview date.
+In addition to biographical information, the 2025 application included six essay prompts regarding the applicant’s civic leadership experience, approach to a public policy issue, future civic leadership goals, response to today’s political climate, plan to utilize the Flinn-Brown Network, and perspective on state government.
+Applicants also provided two letters of endorsement, a current resume, a professional headshot, and a 20-second introductory video regarding their interest in the Flinn-Brown Fellowship.
+Additionally, applicants confirmed their commitment to attend all Academy sessions.
+Those selected for an interview had their employer complete an Employer Approval Form prior to the interview date.

 Competitive applicants